Best Practices: Designing for CNC Turning

 Use Standard Tools as Much as Possible

-You should specify standard, common sizes for holes, screw threads, slots, knurls, etc. This ensures that readily available tools and gauges can be used in production, instead of those that need to be specially made.
+You should specify standard, common sizes for holes, screw threads, slots, knurls, etc. Understanding lathe machine parts is crucial for effective operation and maintenance, ensuring that readily available tools and gauges can be used in production, instead of those that need to be specially made.
 We recommend checking out this tool guide to follow standard processes for turning machines.

 Avoid Secondary Operations